Skip to content

 singularity build my-container.{sif,def}

 The architecture of the base image is automatically chosen when you use an image from DockerHub.
-This may not work for Singularity Hub, so in order to build for the power architecture the Bootstraps shub and library should be avoided.

 Transport Endpoint is not Connected